-Three years later, builders working on the construction of the EuroPark near Magor discovered the remains of a 4th century Romano-Celtic boat, the Barlands Farm Boat.
+The same year, builders working on the construction of the EuroPark near Magor discovered the remains of a 4th century Romano-Celtic boat, the Barlands Farm Boat.
 The vessel, measuring 11.4 x 3.2 x 0.9m, was remarkably intact and shares some features with boats from south-west Brittany described by Julius Caesar in 56 BC.

 In 1995, the wreck of a 13th century ship was discovered in the mud near Magor Pill.
 The clinker-built ship had been carrying iron ore from Glamorgan and foundered at the mouth of the pill, near what was then a small port.

 All four vessels have been recovered and conserved.